wywy-vietnam/general/welcome/welcome1.md

 Activity Level is the score that shows how I did my best by myself.
 That is helpful to you better myself than yesterday.

 ## BRONZE-TIER
+It is the purpose to rid the fear of watching English content.
 - Score 1/10: Over 30min used English, watched fun contents using diverse words.
 - Score 2/10: Over 1hour used English, watched fun contents using diverse words.
 - Score 3/10: Over 1hour used English, watched not fun, but to increase words.